araobp/sensor-network/README.md

 *1 GPIO/I2C/SPI/UART
 *2 UART

-MCU works as such a gateway.
 ```
-I use Microchip PIC16F1 series MCU to develop the block.
+I mainly use Microchip PIC16F1 series 14 pins MCU to develop the blocks.

 ## USB/UART (i.e., serial) as universal interface for IoT blocks

 All the blocks support USB/UART interface.
-I use two types of bridges to connect the blocks to the Internet:
+I define two types of bridges to connect the blocks to the Internet.

+I use FTDI's USB-UART bridge.
+Linux automatically load a driver for FTDI chip and recognizes it as "/dev/ttyUSB*" device.

-IoT blocks with USB-UART bridge(*1):
+IoT blocks with FTDI's USB-UART bridge(*1):
 ```
                                    +-----+
 [sensor block 1]-UART-[*1]---USB---|     |                    (        )